nathanielc/morgoth/sphinx/plugins.rst

 --------------------------------

 If a plugin is defined in the main configuration then it will be autoloaded at startup.
-In order for Morgoth to find the plugin is need to be in a specific location:
+In order for morgoth to find the plugin is need to be in a specific location:

 * In the approriate directory within to code base
 * In a user configured directory